mapmeld/skycache/README.md

 Skycache is not a full mapping service.
 You're just going to upload an MBTiles and get a tile URL back.

+The baselayer is going to come in only a few flavors, and updates to OSM will be slow to appear.

 I don't know what Skycache costs or how it'll scale.
 It might be better for you to run your own Skycache server.

 The idea is to store the MBTiles on the server until it's actually requested, and then it'll be cached.
 Your first walkthrough will be slow.
 But for many high-traffic projects, people are looking at the same areas, which will load quickly.
 For global map tiles, like the OSM layers, unexplored areas like Timbuktu will stay in an MBTiles file until someone is using them.
-That's just common sense.
+It's more efficient that way.